-How do they stay engaged?
 How do they keep their discipline?

-A good manager is answer to both.
+A good manager has an answer to both.

 (All within reason, of course.
 If there are differences in time zones, you have to plan your communication accordingly.)

 “We still need people to step into the situations where — to put it bluntly — my team’s algorithms don’t mesh with your team’s algorithms.
-In such situations, the human touch is essential.”
-(G. Anders)
+In such situations, the human touch is essential.”G. Anders

-That is to say, a concrete plan is a must, but you should be open to adjusting strategies at the same time.
+That is to say, a concrete action plan is a must, but you should be open to adjusting strategies at the same time.

-One common method of managing teams, especially when it comes to remote teams, is by building trust.
+One common method of managing teams, especially when it comes to remote teams, is through building trust.
 Employees need to trust that their managers are looking out for their best interest.
 On the other hand, managers need to trust that their employees are engaged and motivated at work.